By Eleanor Baranofsky

 Does this sound familiar?

 Let’s look at what’s going on underneath this chain of events.

 Binge drinking is defined by both the National Institute on Alcohol Abuse and Alcoholism and the Substance Abuse and Mental Health Services Administration as 4 or more drinks for women and 5 or more drinks for men in one occasion.

-By these definitions, there are many people who binge drink several times a week, elevating their blood alcohol content (BAC) and creating lasting physiological effects on their body.
+By these definitions, many people binge drink several times a week, elevating their blood alcohol content (BAC) and creating lasting physiological effects on their bodies.

 One of these physiological effects of alcohol consumption includes, “[decreasing] the use of glucose and amino acids by skeletal muscles”.

 Since glucose is used for energy and amino acids for maintaining muscle, these assets will both be lacking during exercise, leaving you feeling weak and tired.

 Other important physiological impairments include decreased immune system functioning, dehydration, and stress on organs such as the liver.

 Made mostly of fermented grains, sugars, or other carbohydrate sources.
 Alcohol contains little to no protein or fat and sometimes a few carbs depending on the type of alcohol you consume.

 Since alcohol is not stored by the body the way that fats, proteins, and carbohydrates are, it must be broken down by organs such as the liver, the brain, the pancreas, and the intestines.